InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/alchemy.md

 to persist when you pass through the Filter between dreaming and waking, between life and death.

-Regular practice of Delta level Dhyana Meditation grants this attribute--this centering of focus to the state of pure awareness that underlies the cycle of waking (jagrat, ~16 hrs) - dreaming (swapna, ~2 hrs) - deep sleep (sushupti, ~6 hrs).
+Regular practice of Delta level Dhyana Meditation grants this attribute--this centering of focus to the state of pure awareness that underlies the cycle:
+- waking     (jagrat,   ~16 hrs)
+- dreaming   (swapna,    ~2 hrs)
+- deep sleep (sushupti,  ~6 hrs)

 "He is awake while he dreams."